Learning to Play Trajectory Games Against Opponents with Unknown Objectives: Related Work

 \section{Related Work}

-To put our contribution into context, this section discusses three main bodies of related work.
+To put our contribution into context, this section discusses four main bodies of related work.
 First, we discuss works on trajectory games which assume access to the objectives of all players in the scene.
 Then, we introduce works on inverse dynamic games that infer unknown objectives from data.
-Finally, we also survey recent advances in differentiable optimization, which provide the underpinning for our proposed differentiable game solver.
+Thereafter, we also relate our work to non-game-theoretic interaction-aware planning-techniques.
+Finally, we survey recent advances in differentiable optimization, which provide the underpinning for our proposed differentiable game solver.